Engaging, Delightful, Knowledgeable, Funny

 Tips, ideas and ways to save money and live green in the home and the landscape, including easy-care, beautiful plants.
 This program, focused on environmentally smart practices, works well for lunch and learn programs.

 Practices to avoid when working in your landscape, such as pruning at the wrong time, installing invasive plants, putting the wrong plants in the wrong places.
-Tips on best practices, especially those that can be accomplished with little or not effort.
+Tips on best practices, especially those that can be accomplished with little or no effort.
 This program is targeted to the everyday person, with little to no knowledge of horticulture.
+It also serves as a good reminder for experienced gardeners.
 Ideal for corporate lunch and learn offerings.

 Vegetable Gardening 101 and 102 (1 hour each)